Section 6 – Playing rules: Part 1

 (e) The “Flooring the Ball” infraction shall not be called and play shall continue when:

-(1) the ball has touched any part of an opposing player, her stick, or feet, or
+(1) the ball has touched any part of an opposing player, their stick, or feet, or

-(2) the ball has touched the goaltender, her feet, or stick at any time before crossing the goal line.
+(2) the ball has touched the goaltender, their feet, or stick at any time before crossing the goal line.

-(3) the goaltender leaves her crease in an attempt to play the ball that may impede players or create an unsafe environment.
-If the goaltender takes 2 steps out of their crease immediately recognizes that “Flooring the Ball” is in progress and returns to her crease, the “Flooring the Ball” situation will remain in effect.
+(3) the goaltender leaves their crease in an attempt to play the ball that may impede players or create an unsafe environment.
+If the goaltender takes 2 steps out of their crease immediately recognizes that “Flooring the Ball” is in progress and returns to their crease, the “Flooring the Ball” situation will remain in effect.

 (f) If the Referee has erred in calling an “Flooring the Ball” infraction under any conditions, the face.